Full name Mudhsuden Singh Panesar

 He started the 2007 summer with 23 wickets in four Tests against West Indies, which brought a career-high No. 6 ranking, but things began to go awry thereafter.
 He struggled in the following home series against India, and away in Sri Lanka, where he lost his confidence and misunderstood mutterings began about his lack of variety.
 Though he fared well in New Zealand a tough 2008 summer, where Graeme Smith swept him to distraction in South Africa's series-clinching win in Edgbaston, blunted his cheerful persona.

 By the end of 2009 the future of Panesar's international career looked doubtful but he took control by leaving his life-long county Northamptonshire and moving to Sussex.
 Trusted to set his fields and take a senior role in the dressing room he rediscovered his vim.
 A strong 2010 season saw a return to the England squad for the Ashes win.
-In the 2011 winter tour to UAE he finally got his chance for England again.
-He returned with seven wickets in the game and 14 at 22 from his two matches against Pakistan.
+On the 2012 winter tour to UAE he finally got his chance for England again, picking up 14 wickets at 22 from his two Tests against Pakistan, but opportunities continued to be sporadic.

 NBC Denis Compton Award 2001